gebeer/FieldtypeImageReference/README.md

 **Inputfield Image Picker** is an Inputfield to select a single image from images on another page and optionally its children, and/or from a folder and/or from the page that the field lives on.

-**IMPORTANT**: at the moment this module requires that your site runs on MySQL >= 5.7.8 with InnoDB because it uses JSON data type for storage.

 ![Inputfield in page edior](images/inputfield-in-editor.png) You can upload/edit images to other pages from within the input field
 ![Upload images to other pages from within field](images/upload-edit-from-field.png)